Plan your visit

 Find out how this will affect your visit.

 Located 160 km (100 mi) northwest of Prince George, Fort St. James sits on the southern shores of Stuart Lake, between the Nak’azdli First Nations Reserve and the business district of Fort St. James municipality.
 Allow a full day to tour the fur trade compound, Visitor Centre and interpretive gallery.
-Picnic by the lake, enjoy a meal in the Commemoration Cafe or spend a historic night in the Murray House or Men's House B&B.
+Picnic by the lake, enjoy a meal in the Commemoration Cafe or spend a historic night in the Murray House or Guest House B&B.

 From Prince George

 Follow Highway 16 West and just past Vanderhoof turn right on Highway 27 to Fort St James (a 45 minute drive) then turn left on Kwah Road and enter the parking lot.
 Fort St. James National Historic Site is situated 164 kilometres northwest of Prince George, B.C.

 Follow Highway 16 East and just before Vanderhoof turn left on Highway 27 to Fort St. James (a 45-minute drive) then turn left on Kwah Road and enter the parking lot.

 Every day, from 9 am to 5 pm